jpaver/opengametools/README.md

 - [ogt_voxel_meshify.h](https://github.com/jpaver/opengametools/blob/master/src/ogt_voxel_meshify.h) a few routines to convert voxel grid data to triangle mesh.
 - [vox2fbx.cpp](https://github.com/jpaver/opengametools/blob/master/apps/vox2fbx.cpp) an application to extract models from .vox and save them to ascii fbx
 - [voxseparate.cpp](https://github.com/jpaver/opengametools/blob/master/apps/voxseparate.cpp) an application to extract models from .vox and save them to separate .vox files.
+- [voxmerge.cpp](https://github.com/jpaver/opengametools/blob/master/apps/voxmerge.cpp) an application to merge multiple .vox files into a single .vox file.

 Please consider contributing fixes, extensions, bug reports or feature requests to this project.
-If you have example scenes that fail to load or save correctly, feel free to send them to me and I'd be happy to investigate and make fixes for you.
+If you have example scenes that fail to load or save correctly, or have additional issues, feel free to file an issue on github and I'd be happy to investigate and make fixes when I have the time.

 See [CONTRIBUTING.md](https://github.com/jpaver/opengametools/blob/master/CONTRIBUTING.md) for more details.